Game of Change: Mississippi State

-The decision ultimately fell upon Dean W. Colvard, president of Mississippi State University.
-Colvard was being bombarded with calls, telegrams, and letters from people across the state.
+The decision ultimately fell upon Colvard, who was being bombarded with calls, telegrams, and letters from people across the state.
 Most who contacted him were in favor of playing; of the 389 letters in Mississippi State's archives, 333 were in favor of going to the tournament.
+Colvard had personally been in favor of attending the tournament in 1961 and 1962, but the question never came directly to him, and he felt he lacked the political capital to oppose figures such as Governor Ross Barnett on this issue so early in his presidency.
+In 1963, however, the issue did come to his desk, and he felt he had the opportunity to act.
+The previous year, Barnett had attempted to pressure the state board of higher education into denying the admission of James Meredith as the first black student at the University of Mississippi.
+This political interference prompted a warning from the Southern Association of Colleges and Schools and jeopardized the accreditation of Mississippi state schools.
+This forced Barnett to step back from the issue, and Colvard felt he had some leeway.
 On March 2, 1963, Colvard issued a statement announcing that he would be sending the team to the tournament "unless hindered by competent authority".